RicardasSim/c-experiments-playground/expl-var-len-str-arr/README.md

 It is not guaranteed that strings, pointed by those pointers, will be adjacent
 to each other in memory.
 It depends on compiler.

-Big thank to  #C channel on Libera.Chat
+Big Thank to  #C channel on Libera.Chat